-With holiday breaks soon approaching, now is the time when many families will begin planning college visits.
-As you’re busy preparing an itinerary for where you’ll be travelling, it’s just as important to focus on what you can do to maximize each visit.
+With spring breaks soon approaching, now is the time when many families will begin planning college visits.
+As you’re busy preparing an itinerary for where you’ll be traveling, it’s just as important to focus on what you can do to maximize each visit.

 What makes a college visit successful is doing the very things that you would be doing every day as a university student.
 In other words, spend a day in the life of a student on that college campus.
 The majority of these activities will be available through the admissions office, but if they’re not, go on your own “unofficial” tour after the campus visit program.